Radnen/radlib/README.md

 // include all other core radlib files.
 RequireScript("radlib/radlib.js");

+// optinally, you may want to add packages such as the
+// radgui library so that you can add intersting menus
+// to the game via the state manager.
+RequireScript("radgui/radgui.js");

 // the content pipeline loads all of your games resources
-// into this object (such as Resources.images, etc.)
+// into this object (images can be accessed from Resources.images, etc.)
 Resources.loadAll();

 function game() {
     // this sets up some hooklists for
     // SetUpdateScript and SetRenderScript
     Game.init();

     // this allows the state manager
     // to run on top of the map engine.
     // only do this if you use the map
     // engine.
     Game.attachStateManager();

+    // this is will quickly create a player character,
+    // attaching the camera, input, and setting their
+    // frame revert all at once.
+    Game.createPlayer("name_here", "some_spriteset.rss");

     // then run the game engine like normal MapEngine("a_map_here.rmp", 60);

     // or: StateManager.execute(); if you only use states in your game
-	// or a mixture of states and the default map engine.
+    // or: a mixture of states and the default map engine.
 }
 ```